trickest/trickest-cli/README.md

 Flags:
   --workflow string         The name of the workflow to be duplicated.
-  --name string             Option to set new name for workflow copy.
+  --set-name string             Option to set new name for workflow copy.
   --space string            The name of the space to copy workflow into.
 In case space doesn't exist, new space with given name will be created.

 ```